 How to add subtitles to video

 Auto-playing videos with sound can be very annoying, so many social network platforms mute videos in feeds.
-To engage your audience better on those platforms, add subtitles to your videos.
+To engage your audience better on those platforms, add closed captions/subtitles to your videos.

 - Automatically adding subtitles to Powerpoint presentations

 - Using narration as subtitles

 - Customising overlay subtitle font and colors

 There are two main options for subtitles with Narakeet.
 You can either overlay subtitles on the video (so they are always shown) or embed subtitles as a separate track into the video file (so users can turn them on or off in the video player).

 Overlaying subtitles (also called “burning”) puts the text directly into the video.
 To ensure that there is sufficient contrast between the text and any background, Narakeet shows the text in white color with a black outline/shadow.
 Optionally, you can replace the outline with a semi-transparent background box.
 Overlaid subtitles will show in all video players, but they permanently hide a part of the video frame.
 Users will not be able to turn them on or off.

 Embedding subtitle tracks adds a MP4 subtitle track to the resulting video.
 Many video players can use this track to offer users a choice of showing or hiding subtitles/closed captions, and giving users the choice how to style the text (eg make the font larger or smaller).
 When you use this option, Narakeet also generates external subtitle files (SubRip/SRT and Web Video Text Tracks/VTT) that can be used with most online video hosting platforms to activate the native subtitle/closed caption function.